Netherlands in World War II: Dutch resistance

+Germans countered resistance activities with raids, brutal interrogations, double agents known as V-Men (V-Männer), and violent reprisals.
+These reprisals grew more harsh and indiscriminate as the war continued.
+Discovery by the Germans of involvement in the resistance meant an immediate death sentence.
+Hundreds of resistance fighters and other detainees were shot in the Kennemer dunes near Bloemendaal, today home to a Cemetery of Honour and memorial.

 The country's terrain, lack of wilderness and dense population made it difficult to conceal any illicit activities, and it was bordered by German-controlled territory, which offered no escape route except by sea.
-Resistance in the Netherlands took the form of small-scale decentralized cells engaged in independent activities.
-The Communist Party of the Netherlands, however, organized resistance from the start of the war, as did the circle of liberal democratic resisters who were linked through Professor Dr. Willem or Wim Schermerhorn to the Dutch government-in-exile in London, the LKP ("Nationale Knokploeg", or National Force Units, literal translation "Brawl Crew").
-This was one of the largest resistance groups, numbering around 550 active participants; it was also heavily targeted by Nazi intelligence for destruction due to its links with the United Kingdom.
+Resistance in the Netherlands took the form of small-scale decentralised cells engaged in independent activities.
+The Communist Party of the Netherlands, however, organised resistance from the start of the war, as did the circle of liberal democratic resisters who were linked through Professor Dr. Willem or Wim Schermerhorn to the Dutch government-in-exile in London, the LKP ("Nationale Knokploeg", or National Force Units, literal translation "Brawl Crew").
+This was one of the largest resistance groups, numbering around 550 active participants; it was also heavily targeted by Nazi intelligence for destruction due to its links with the UK.
 Some small groups had absolutely no links to others.
 These groups produced forged ration cards and counterfeit money, collected intelligence, published underground newspapers, sabotaged phone lines and railways, prepared maps, and distributed food and goods.
-After 1942 the National Organisation (LO) and National Force Units (LKP) organized national coordination.
+After 1942 the National Organisation (LO) and National Force Units (LKP) organised national coordination.
 Some contact was established with the government in London.
-After D-day the existing national organizations, the LKP, the OD and the Council of Resistance merged into the internal forces under the command of Prince Bernhard.
+After D-day the existing national organisations, the LKP, the OD and the Council of Resistance merged into the internal forces under the command of Prince Bernhard.

 One of the riskiest activities was hiding and sheltering refugees and enemies of the Nazi regime, Jewish families, underground operatives, draft-age Dutch, and others.
 Collectively these people were known as onderduikers ('under-divers').
 Later in the war, this system of people-hiding was also used to protect downed Allied airmen.
 Reportedly, resistance doctors in Heerlen concealed an entire hospital floor from German troops.

+Funding for the resistance and the needy was largely raised by Walraven van Hall, who masterminded a money laundering operation at the Dutch National Bank that netted as much as 50 million guilders before being detected and dismantled.
+Among other fundraising activities were secret concerts called zwarte avonden ("black evenings"), which offered a creative outlet to performance artists who were banned by the Kultuurkamer.